junhoyeo/vercel-submodules/README.md

 npx vercel-submodules --all
 ```

-This clones all submodules inside the repository.
+This command clones all submodules inside the repository.

 ## Clone only specific Submodules